TeemuKoivisto/example-kubernetes-stack/README.md

 You should have Docker, Kubernetes and kubectl installed locally.
 Also for developing the backend and frontend apps you should install Node.js.

+## How to install with minikube and kubectl

+1) First install `kubectl` and `minikube`.
+Here's a guide: https://kubernetes.io/docs/tutorials/hello-minikube/.
+`kubectl` is a commandline tool for communicating with your Kubernetes Master Node:
+> `kubectl` is a command line interface for running commands against Kubernetes clusters.

+Minikube is a tool that
+> runs a single-node Kubernetes cluster inside a VM on your laptop

+It comes with Docker Engine pre-installed.
+That Docker Engine is however different from your own local version which is why you have to do some extra work when building images.

+2) You might need to Install VirtualBox for virtualizing ... stuff.
+3) Clone this repo and its submodules using `git clone --recursive https://github.com/TeemuKoivisto/example-kubernetes-stack.git`.
+4) Start your local Kubernetes cluster: `minikube start`

+## Using kubectl and minikube

+It's advisable to read this https://kubernetes.io/docs/tutorials/hello-minikube/.

+* `kubectl get pods/svc/deployments/etc.` shows the requested resources.
+* `kubectl delete deployment,svc <name eg. my-react-bootstrap-deployment>` deletes specified resources.
+* `kubectl delete svc -l app=my-node-bootstrap` will delete resources using a label selector.
+* `kubectl get events` show recent events of the cluster.
+* `kubectl logs <pod name>` shows logs of the specified log.
+* `kubectl set image deployment/my-react-bootstrap-deployment my-react-bootstrap-image=teemukoivisto/my-react-bootstrap:0.4.0` update the image of a deployment.
+* `kubectl describe deployments` or `kubectl describe deployments my-react-bootstrap-deployment` to show detailed information of a resource(s).

+* `kubectl apply -f kubernetes-templates` will create and update services based on the templates defined inside specified folder.
+* `kubectl create secret generic my-pg-password --from-literal=password=asdfasdf` will create a secret variable available in your cluster.
+Run `kubectl get secrets` to see them listed.

 ## How to install with Docker Compose

 1) Clone this repo and its submodules using `git clone --recursive https://github.com/TeemuKoivisto/example-kubernetes-stack.git`.